Home Education Graduate Coursework Design Portfolio Interests Writings Resume (.pdf)

 Physics

-This has been partially supplanted by the job searching I am doing lately, but it is still in the back of my mind.
-This has been my long-standing interest for as far back as I could remember.
-I will wander between topics, such as space, electromagnetism, relativity, and fluid mechanics, but what keeps me locked in to the broader subject of physics is a fascination for forces and motion.
+Physics has been my long-standing interest for as far back as I could remember.
+I will wander between topics, such as space, electromagnetism, relativity, and fluid mechanics, but what keeps me locked in to the broader subject of physics is a fascination for forces, motion, and energy.
+Lately the focus has been on solar energy.

 Basement Renovation Project

-When not at work, I enjoy working on our home renovation project, which puts my mechanical skills to good use.
-Over the past 3 years I’ve framed walls, installed insulation, wall board, cut and laid floor tile, installed carpet, cabinets, and stone countertops.
-I’ve also done basic electrical work and plumbing with copper and plastic pipe.
+Over the course of 3 years I’ve framed walls, installed insulation, wall board, cut and laid floor tile, installed carpet, cabinets, and stone countertops.
+I’ve also done basic plumbing with copper and plastic pipe.
 I’ve acquired these skills by teaching myself from online sources and watching the occasional contractor that we hire.

 High-Speed Photography